- Published on

 sort -rnk3 file

-Sorting a File Using the The sort
+Sorting a File Using the sort Command

 Command Breakdown

-: This flag specifies that the sorting should be based on the third field (column).
+sort: The command itself that performs the sorting.-r: This flag sorts the input in reverse order.-n: This flag interprets the third field as a number.-k3: This flag specifies that the sorting should be based on the third field (column).

-sorts the lines of the file in reverse numerical order based on the third column.
+In combination, sort -rnk3 file sorts the lines of the file in reverse numerical order based on the third column.

 Example

-contains the following lines:
+Suppose file contains the following lines:

 apple 10 15 banana 20 5 cherry 30 25 date 40 20

-Command: Sort by Third Column (Numerical):
+Sort by Third Column (Numerical):

 Sort in Reverse Order: